-If you have been arrested, charged or are currently under investigation for Obstruction or Retaliation in Fort Worth or a surrounding city in Tarrant County, Texas, you need to immediately contact The Hampton Law Firm and ask to speak to Jeff Hampton regarding your case.
+If you have been arrested, charged or are currently under investigation for Obstruction or Retaliation in Fort Worth or a surrounding city in Tarrant County, Texas, you need to immediately contact The Hampton Criminal Defense Attorneys, PLLC and ask to speak to Jeff Hampton regarding your case.

 Have you been arrested or are you under investigation?
 If you have already been arrested and charged, it is time for you to start planning your criminal defense and preparing for court hearings.
 However, if you have not yet been arrested, it is critical to know what is coming your way.
 At this stage, it is critical that you are prepared for how to deal with a criminal detective.
 Should you speak to the detective?
 Do you ignore him?
 If you cooperate, what should you say?

 What Should You Do If A Detective Calls You?

 If you have been contacted by a Fort Worth police detective or a detective from another city in Tarrant County, Texas and asked to meet with him to give a statement so that you can “tell your side of the story,” it is critical that you tell the detective that you are only comfortable with giving a statement if you have a criminal attorney present during questioning.